 4. Yelp – Since its launch in 2004, Yelp has developed into a superb mobile app that you can not simply rate restaurants, hotels and other establishments, but you can also make reservations and much more.
 With the app, you can search for different locations nearby, filter and find places you are interested in, and the app also gives recommendations for great spots to check out that are in your neighborhood.
 This is another excellent completely free app that you just need to have on your mobile device.

 5. World Series of Poker – Arguably the best free Poker app on mobile phones is WSOP.
 It is completely free and it is all about the multiplayer mode, so it is really fun, as you can play with other players around the world your favorite card game – Texas Hold-em.
 The app will give you some really interesting features like free chips every 4 hours, WSOP bracelets, missions, slot mini-games between hands etc. This app has it all, from poker to slots and it is completely free.
-If you are a fan of free casino games, slots, and live dealer games, and you want to explore similar content like this app, that you should try free casino games.

 6. Pocket – Pocket is one of the best-known “save it for later” apps – allowing users to instantly save and store content they find interesting for reading when they have more time.
 At the moment Pocket, no have 17 million registered users, and one billion items have been saved to its repository.
 The basic app is free, but you can have the premium version that cost $44.99 per year.
 In premium version, you will get a permanent library of all articles and pages you save.